-With the Fourth of July less than a week away, it is hard to walk down the aisles of most any convenience store or pharmacy in New Jersey without noticing fireworks for sale.
+With the Fourth of July here, it is hard to walk down the aisles of most any convenience store or pharmacy in New Jersey without noticing fireworks for sale.

 This marks the first time that the items are widely available after then-Gov. Chris Christie legalized some, but not all, of the items people associate most with Independence Day celebrations.

 Several law enforcement agencies across the state including the South Brunswick Police Department have shared information identifying which items are for sale.